fmu2/Wasserstein-BiGAN/README.md

 ```

 ## Results
 All models are trained using default hyperparameter settings for 20,000 iterations.
+Note that the network architectures and training procedures are not carefully optimized for best performance.

 * SVHN (32 x 32)

 Generation            |  Reconstruction